 Each Weekend College class meets on alternating Saturdays, half the number of hours that day and evening classes normally meet.
 To maintain the academic quality of these courses, instructors supplement classroom instruction with additional materials that students study independently between class meetings.
 Because of the format for weekend courses, attendance at each of the eight class meetings is crucial for student success, as are class participation and the completion of assignments between classes.

-For further information about Weekend College, please call the Humanities Division at (540) 857-7271.
+For further information about Weekend College, please call the School of Liberal Arts and Social Sciences at (540) 857-7271.

 Honors Institute